ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : Formal parameter that can take Arguments (actual parameters) in a function-expression.

 Normalized Path:
-: A simple form of JSONPath expression that identifies a node in a value by providing a query that results in exactly that node.
+: A minimal form of JSONPath expression that identifies a node in a value by providing a query that results in exactly that node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.